Seeker3005/GHZ-State/README.md

 # GHZ-State
-This was a practice lab for IBM's Qiskit Global Summer School for designing a GHZ state and running on a quantum device.
+This was my work in a practice lab for IBM's Qiskit Global Summer School 2025 for designing a GHZ state and running it on a quantum device.
 Credit for setting up this notebook belongs to IBM and this program.

 What I learned:
 How to set up a Greeberger-Home_Zeilinger (GHZ) state circuit and transpile it using a coupling map I designed based on the tutorial instructions.